 Drivers are warned to be extremely cautious when traveling and to avoid going out during storms if at all possible.
 According to the Federal Highway Administration (FHWA), roughly 20 percent of all car accidents are weather-related and of these, more than 40 percent are attributed to heavy rains.
 Be alert to the following effects, which rain and wet roads can have on your driving ability:

 - Decreased visibility due to wet or foggy windshields and headlight glare;

 - Poor tire traction, due to moisture on the roads;

 - Increased risk of unexpected road hazards, such as flood debris, mudslides, and road collapses; and

 - The need for quicker response times due to heavy traffic conditions.

 Be especially cautious when driving on bridges where wind gusts are likely to be most severe and any time you see standing water on the road.
 Puddles can be deceiving and may be more treacherous than you think.
 Even one or two inches of water can cause your vehicle to hydroplane, while deeper puddles could cause your engine to stall.
 In as little as six inches of rain, there is the risk that your vehicle will get washed away.

 Contact Our Dedicated San Jose Injury Attorneys Today

 When you or someone you love is hurt in a crash, the Jachimowicz Law Group is here to provide the trusted legal guidance and aggressive representation you need to get compensation for your injuries.
-Call our office at 408-246-5500 or contact our skilled San Jose motor vehicle attorneys online and request a free consultation today.
+Call our office at our office or contact our skilled San Jose motor vehicle attorneys online and request a free consultation today.